|

 The iOS resolver component of this plugin manages

 CocoaPods.
-A CocoaPods Podfile
+A CocoaPods Podfile is generated and

-tool is executed as a post build process step to add dependencies
+the pod tool is executed as a post build process step to add dependencies

 to the Xcode project exported by Unity.